skynet/astronomer-ee/docs/pages/guides/google-cloud.md

 ## Objective

-Install Astronomer Enterprise Edition and a single deployment of our Airflow module on Kubernetes on Google Cloud.
+Install Astronomer Enterprise Edition and a single deployment of our Airflow module on Kubernetes on Google Cloud Platform.

 ## Requirements